The LOST Lombi

 The LOST Lombi had its debut in October 2023 at the Muse Gallery with a sell out run.
 Due to high demand, we returned in January 2024.

 After this, the writers revisited the script and wrote new scenes.
-The production then hosted a play-read in front of a new audience to ensure the new scenes worked, and are now ready to bring this script further to the stage for a four week run in February 2025.
+The production then hosted a play-read in front of a new audience to ensure the new scenes worked.